zilliztech/zdoc/docs/tutorials/data-import/import-data-via-restful-api.md

 - You have downloaded the example dataset.
 For details, see [Example Dataset](./example-dataset-1).

 - You have created a collection with a schema matching the example dataset and already have the collection indexed and loaded.
-For details, see [Use Customized Schema](./create-collection-with-schema).
+For details, see [Create Collection](./create-collection-2).

 ## Prepare data files{#prepare-data-files}